Allosteric and Hormonal Regulation of Carbohydrate Metabolism on the MCAT

 In positive feedback, the stimulation of the earlier step PROMOTES the downstream product.
 In negative feedback, the suppression of the earlier step INHIBITS the downstream product, as shown below.

-Analysis of Metabolic Control
+Analysis Of Metabolic Control

 When dealing with the context of carbohydrate metabolism, we’ll really only need to focus on negative feedback pathways as these are the most common!